michal-h21/lua-uca/README.md

 of Lua-UCA for sorting of the index entries, as shown in [this example](https://tex.stackexchange.com/a/524014/2891) for Norwegian text.

-The `xindex` directory contains more advanced version of such configuration file together with several examples.
+The `xindex` directory in the [source repository](https://github.com/michal-h21/lua-uca/tree/master/xindex) contains more advanced version of such configuration file together with several examples.
 Run `make xindex` command to compile them.

 ## Change sorting rules

-The simplest way to change the default sorting order is to use the `collator_obj:tailor_string` function.
+The simplest way to change the default sorting order is to use the `tailor_string` method of the `collator_obj` object.
 It updates the collator object using special syntax which is subset of the format used by the [Unicode locale data markup language](https://www.unicode.org/reports/tr35/tr35-collation.html#Orderings).